getsentry/sentry-docs/src/collections/_documentation/platforms/unrealengine/index.md

 The UE4 Crash Reporter is provided out of the box by Epic Games.
 It is able to collect relevant information about the crash and send it to a service like Sentry to process.

-Adding it to your game mean that in case a crash happens, the following dialog is displayed to the user:
+Adding it to your game means that in case a crash happens, the following dialog is displayed to the user:

 ![The UE4 Crash Reporter]({% asset ue4-crash-reporter.png @path %})